Security magazine is committed to producing journalism that meets the highest editorial standards for our enterprise security readers.

 Today’s successful enterprise risk and security leaders focus solely on assuring and enabling the enterprise.
 In turn, Security’s unique and vital mission is simple: providing information and solutions to help these powerful decision-makers do their jobs.
 That includes selecting partners and providers for technology and services that address physical, logical, cyber and enterprise resilience.

-Led by Editor-in-Chief Diane Ritchey and Managing Editor Claire Meyer, Security’s must-read content is developed with input from industry thought-leaders.
+Led by Editor-in-Chief Diane Ritchey, Security’s must-read content is developed with input from industry thought-leaders.

 As a result, Security addresses strategic and practical management issues: